 When I started blogging, my most successful posts — in terms of engagement and shares — were the ones that talked about current issues; controversial topics, especially.

 I have recently noticed that expert roundup posts are getting much more engagement than any other kind of posts.
 My last roundup got a lot of attention from the blogosphere and it got more shares than any other post on my blog.

 A roundup involves many bloggers and that’s why the number of shares and traffic goes up.

-A small disadvantage is that, in my case, a roundup post gets less comments than a ‘regular’ kind of post because its participants are professional bloggers that in spite of sharing the post with their followers, don’t have time to leave a comment too.
+A small disadvantage is that, in my case, a roundup post gets fewer comments than a ‘regular’ kind of post because its participants are professional bloggers that in spite of sharing the post with their followers, don’t have time to leave a comment too.
 Sometimes they just prefer to leave me a comment thanking me on social media, not on the actual post.